 Every shareholder is entitled to request that a matter is addressed by the AGM.
 A shareholder who wishes to do so must submit a written request to the Board no later than one week before the earliest date on which notice of the meeting may be published (i.e. the request must be received no later than seven weeks prior to the AGM).
 Pursuant to Chapter 7, Section 32 of the Companies Act, all shareholders are entitled to ask the Board and CEO questions about matters addressed during the AGM and about the financial situation of the Company and the Group.

-The most recent AGM was held on 14 May 2020 in Stockholm.
-57 shareholders, representing 26.25 per cent of the shares and votes in the Company, were present at the AGM.
-Due to the Covid-19 pandemic, many shareholders participated via mail voting.
-The Chairman of the Board was present at the AGM.
+The most recent AGM was held on 13 April 2021 in Stockholm.
+Due to the Covid-19 pandemic, shareholders could only participate via postal voting.
+30 shareholders, representing 41.68 per cent of the shares and votes in the Company, were present via postal voting at the AGM.

 In accordance with recommendations from the Board and the Nomination Committee, the AGM resolved, among other things: